-The Regional Services Division includes six programs that further regional and community planning related to air quality, criminal justice planning, GIS mapping, regional planning, solid waste and community development block grants.
-The division helps communities acquire and maintain data, facilitates regional cooperation to address planning needs, and provides education and training in the review and update of planning documents.
+The Regional Services Division includes five programs that further regional and community planning related to air quality, criminal justice and solid waste and community development block grants.
+The division facilitate several pass-through grant programs, facilitates regional cooperation to address planning needs, and provides education and training in the review and update of planning documents.
 CAPCOG strives to offer a regional perspective to local planning needs.

 Solid Waste Planning

 The CAPCOG Solid Waste Planning Program is designated by the state as the primary planning agency for solid waste management in Region 12.
 Each year, CAPCOG provides TCEQ funding for local government projects, including source reduction, recycling, solid waste studies, illegal dumping enforcement, household hazardous waste collections and public information efforts.
 CAPCOG also maintains a closed landfill inventory, reviews applications for landfill permits for compliance with the Regional Solid Waste Management Plan, and provides technical assistance on solid waste issues to local governments.

-CAPCOG Solid Waste Program staff support the Capital Area Regional Environmental Task Force (RETF) is a multi-jurisdictional law enforcement effort of 12 government agencies in Central Texas.
+CAPCOG Solid Waste Program staff support the Capital Area Regional Environmental Task Force (RETF) which is a multi-jurisdictional law enforcement effort of 12 government agencies in Central Texas.
 This group was formed to address the problems associated with illegal dumping and other environmental crimes.
-CAPCOG provides centralized coordination for the Task Force which provides support with technical expertise, outreach and education, and training in environmental law.
+CAPCOG provides centralized coordination for the Task Force which provides support with technical expertise, outreach and education, and basic and intermediate training in environmental law.
 As part of its environmental enforcement initiatives, CAPCOG assists with tracking and reporting of illegal dumping across the region.
 To report illegal dumping, please fill out the online Illegal Dumping form or call 1-877-NO-DUMPS.